adamfitzpatrick/aws-devops-pro/domains/one/docs/lab-guide.md

 ## Suggested Learning Path

-Although it is worth bearing in mind the way AWS breaks down the various knowledge domains for this certification, I suggest modifying the learning order a bit because may AWS services integrate in such a way that knowledge of services from a "later" domain helps with practical understanding of services from an "earlier" domain.
+Although it is worth bearing in mind the way AWS breaks down the various knowledge domains for this certification, I suggest modifying the learning order a bit because many AWS services integrate in such a way that knowledge of services from a "later" domain helps with practical understanding of services from an "earlier" domain.
 For example, CloudFormation is so incredibly useful with CodePipeline that it is worth learning those fundamentals before undertaking the CodePipeline labs.